In the eighties and nineties I was partly a freelance writer and

-Here’s a handful of favorite stories from those years:
+Here is a handful of my favorite articles and releases from those years.

 Roman Seawater Concrete: the properties of ancient Roman concrete